ryanmcdermott/clean-code-javascript/README.md

 ## **Classes**
 Classes are useful when you need state.
 Consider writing a function if state is not an issue.
-Avoid creating potentially complex hierarchies by extending classes, unless you are using a library like React and need a component using state (by extending React.Component).
+Avoid creating deep hierarchies of classes.
+If you are using a library like React and need components with state, extend by one level only (extend React.Component).
-Another thing to have in mind is, when extending classes, features will be limited to instances of that subclass only.
+Another thing to have in mind is when extending classes, features will be limited to instances of that subclass only.
 When extending built in globals like Array, instances must be created using the 'new' keyword and cannot use shorthand syntax like `const arr = [];`.
 A better option could be to write a stateless function.